Soil Flushing

 Low permeability soils, such as clays, are difficult to treat with this method.

-Surfactants may reduce soil porosity, and therefore should only be used on a case by case basis.
+Surfactants may reduce soil porosity, and therefore they should only be used on a case-by-case basis.

 Applicability

-Soil flushing technology removes metals, including radioactive contaminants, and VOCs, SVOCs, fuels, and pesticides from soil.
-It is usually less cost-effective for organic materials.
+Soil flushing technology removes metals (including radioactive contaminants), VOCs, SVOCs, PCBs, fuels, and pesticides from soil.
+It may also be used to remove ordnance compounds from soil.

 Technology Development Status

-Soil flushing is a developing technology that has had limited use.
+Soil flushing is proven technology.
 Typically, laboratory and field treatability studies must be performed under site-specific conditions before soil flushing is selected as the remedy.

 Web Links